nf-core/atacseq/docs/usage.md

 #### Multiple replicates

 The `group` identifier is the same when you have multiple replicates from the same experimental group, just increment the `replicate` identifier appropriately.
+The first replicate value for any given sample must be 1.
 Below is an example for a single experimental group in triplicate:

 ```bash
 group,replicate,fastq_1,fastq_2